Secret Origins of Dr. Strange - Part 11 of 12

 The year was 1978.
-Doc's TV-movie begins with this title card using a groovy font ("Arnold Boecklin" by name), backed by the mystical symbol seen in the window of Doc's Greenwich Village apartment.
+As this TV-movie begins with Dr. Strange's title card in an art deco font, backed by the mystical symbol seen in the window of Doc's Greenwich Village apartment.

-The action opens in another dimenson -- a low-rent version of Ditko's high style, spectacular other-worldly panoramas.
+The movie opens in another dimenson -- a low-rent version of Ditko's high style, spectacular other-worldly panoramas.

 Somewhere amidst the multi-colored, paper-mache rocks stand the villainess of the piece...

 Morgana Le Fay!
 Hey!
-Isn't she the sorceress who fights King Arthur and Merlin?
-And sometimes, Jack Kirby's Demon?
+Isn't she the bad girl who fights King Arthur and Merlin?
+And, sometimes, Jack Kirby's Demon?
 What's she doing going up against Dr. Strange?
-Answer: Never mind!
+Answer: never mind.

 The doctor is in!
-Here he is, Peter Hooten aka Dr. Stephen Strange, in his doctor duds, looking more than a little a bit like Mr. Brady of The Brady Bunch!
+Here he is, Peter Hooten aka Dr. Stephen Strange, in his doctor clothing, looking more than a little a bit like Mr. Brady of The Brady Bunch!